Quick Answer

 - Provincial child disability supplements (varies by province)

-Apply for the DTC first using Form T2201.
+Apply for the DTC first using Form T2201; our T2201 form guide explains the sections families usually prepare before the practitioner appointment.
 Once approved, the CDB and other benefits flow automatically or with minimal additional steps.

 Retroactive CDB Payments

 If your child's DTC is approved for prior years, you may be eligible for retroactive CDB payments going back up to 10 years.
 The CRA will recalculate prior years automatically once DTC approval is granted retroactively.
-This can result in a substantial lump-sum payment, sometimes $20,000-$30,000 for families with long-standing severe disability who were not aware of the benefit.
+Retroactive CDB payments can be significant, but the amount depends on CRA-approved years, family net income, and the applicable benefit-year rules.

 Income Testing in Detail